 When you were preparing your trip to Gdansk, you probably came across two names related to this city: Gdansk and Danzig.
-Of course, the proper one is Gdansk, but some people still tend to use the name Danzig.
-Danzig derives from German, so we will not care about how to pronounce it, but we will show you what the proper Gdansk pronunciation is.
+Of course, the proper and the one used today is Gdansk, but some people still tend to use the name Danzig.
+Danzig derives from German, it’s not used in Poland anymore, so you don’t need to worry about Danzig pronunciation.
+Instead, we will tell you how to pronounce Gdansk, and give you enough examples so that you learn what the proper Gdansk pronunciation is.

 History of the name Gdansk